Kelly Mantle: RuPaul's Drag Race

 In December 2013, Logo announced that Mantle was among fourteen drag queens who would be competing on the sixth season of RuPaul's Drag Race.
-She was eliminated in the first episode, lip-synching to Express Yourself against Vivacious.
+She was eliminated in the first episode, lip-synching to "Express Yourself" against Vivacious.

+The Kelly Mantle Show

+On December 11, 2024 the first episode of Mantle's podcast The Kelly Mantle Show, executive produced by Trixie and Katya and hosted on the Studio71 network, was released.